fedotxxl/presentations/ui.md

 * less code to write → less bugs → faster development

 ### Where we want to go
-Technologies evolves all the time to work faster and better...
+Technologies evolves all the time...
+Our goal:

+* Write maintainable code
+* Fast dev / deploy cycle
+* Use same techs on all projects
+* (sometimes) write less code

+=> be more productive and efficient

 #### This year:
 * ES6 (next version of JavaScript)